 Carnivore populations are self-regulating and play an important role in maintaining ecosystem health.
 Recreational hunting is not needed to maintain carnivore populations, protect their prey species, or prevent conflicts.
-Researchers recommend accounting for the following before allowing new or additional hunting.
+However, for states that do allow carnivore hunting, researchers recommend accounting for the following before allowing new or additional hunting.